I've Got a Cold - Should I Run Today?

 Many of you will in fact find your resting heart rate is higher than normal.
 Your body is working hard to beat the virus so don’t add to the stress levels by trying to train hard.

-When the heart rate, if you normally take it at rest in the morning, has returned to normal, you’re probably ready to put in a couple of days of easy running before stepping back into the routine.
+When the heart rate has returned to normal, you’re probably ready to put in a couple of days of easy running before stepping back into the routine.

 Nick & Phoebe